Florida Expungement & Record Sealing Attorney

 There’s a lot of confusion about sealing criminal records and expungement in Florida.
 Unfortunately, this can lead to false assumptions, missed opportunities, and mistakes which get in the way of clearing your record and moving forward.
 Educating yourself about the differences between sealing records and expungement and when each may be available is the first step.
 This overview will help you take that initial step.
 But, there’s no substitute for the guidance of a criminal defense attorney who is experienced in handling sealing and expungement of criminal record cases.

-At Johnson and Lufrano, P.A., we are dedicated to helping people in and around Jacksonville with all phases of the criminal defense process, including expungement and sealing of records.
+Lufrano Legal, P.A. are expungement attorneys dedicated to helping people in and around Jacksonville with all phases of the criminal defense process, including expungement and sealing of records.
 We can help you determine whether you might be eligible for sealing or expungement, and which type fits your situation.
 Then, we can manage the process for you to ensure that you submit the strongest possible application and petition.

-To learn more about your options, you can schedule a free consultation with one of our lawyers.
-Just call 904-513-3905 or contact us online.
+To learn more about your options, you can schedule a free consultation with one of our expungement lawyers.
+Just call 904-643-7981 or contact us online.

 What is Expungement?